aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

         "AVD_GITHUB_REPO": "aristanetworks/ansible-avd",
         "AVD_BRANCH_NAME": "devel"
     },
-    // run entrypoint script manually as it's ignored by dev container CLI otherwise
+    // Run entrypoint script manually as it's ignored by dev container CLI otherwise.
-    // the dev entrypoint is used to install ansible collections and requirements, as they are not included with the dev version
+    // The dev entrypoint is used to install ansible collections and requirements, as they are not included with the dev version.
-    // true is required to exit "onCreateCommand" without entering ZSH "onCreateCommand": "/bin/entrypoint.sh true"
+    // "true" is required to exit "onCreateCommand" without entering ZSH.
+    "onCreateCommand": "/bin/entrypoint.sh true"
 }
 ```

+!!! note
-> NOTE: Do not forget to adjust the parameters like AVD version according to your use case.
+    Do not forget to adjust the parameters like AVD version according to your use case.